SK-EID/smart-id-java-client/README.md

 ## Introduction

 The Smart-ID Java client can be used for easy integration of the [Smart-ID](https://www.smart-id.com) solution to information systems or e-services.
+This library now supports both Smart-ID API v2.0 and v3.0.
+The existing code for API v2.0 has been moved to the ee.sk.smartid.v2 package, and support for API v3.0 has been added in the ee.sk.smartid.v3 package.

 ## Features